Instead of throwing away unwanted, leftover or out of date food, find out how to reduce food waste and save cash in the process.

-If you’ve bought the same meat on a 3 for £10 offer and don’t want to eat the same thing a few days in a row then batch cook.
+If you’ve bought the same meat on a 3 for £10 offer and don’t want to eat the same thing a few days in a row, then batch cook.

 Store food correctly

-If you leave cereal open in the box it will likely go stale quicker.
-Try popping it into an airtight container and it will keep fresher for longer.
+If you leave cereal open in the box, it will likely go stale quicker.
+Try popping it into an airtight container, and it will keep fresher for longer.

 There’s an app for that

-For other tips of saving money check out these posts:
+For more money saving, check out